elgarcito/solvd-1-block-homework-4/README.md

 ### Solution
 Create the 5 custom exceptions added in the package exceptions.
-All of them are used in the Employee.java class.
+All of them are used in the person.Employee.java class.
 These are:
 * PhoneNumberException: Threw if the phone number has more digits.
 The throwPhoneNumberException(String employeePhoneNumber) uses it.